tfabris/CrowCam/README.md

 - YouTube has a bug where, if there is nobody watching the live stream, then the next person who joins the stream will not be able to scroll backwards in the timeline.
-YouTube calls this feature "DVR functionality", and it should theoretically work all the time, allowing any user to scroll up to four hours backwards into the live stream.
+YouTube calls this feature "DVR functionality", and it should theoretically work all the time, allowing any user to scroll up to several hours backwards into the live stream.
 But it does not always work, and the reason it doesn't work is not documented by YouTube.
 I did some experiments, and I discovered that as long as somebody is watching the stream, the DVR